luizfonseca/my-personal-computer/README.md

 Your job here is to create a similar screen and avoid printing everything at once like a good BIOS would do.
 It should wait a bit before printing every line.
 Feel free to create any style for it.
 It's your computer after all.

-When you are done, run the `rake` command to test or use `rake run` to actually start your project in your terminal.
+When you are done, run the `rake` command to test or use `ruby ./lib/computer.rb` to actually start your project in your terminal.

 #### 2. The Operational System (OS) phase